MightyPrytanis/SwimMeet/BILLING_DISPUTE_CONVERSATION.md

 The user's Replit charges of $125/month primarily funded AI agent failures:
 - 59% of development time was wasted through false claims and methodology violations
-- $110-147 of Replit billing funded broken features and time waste
+- $110-147 of Replit billing (projected) funded broken features and time waste
 - Agent consistently violated user's core requirement for truth-based functionality
 - Pattern of claiming completion without verification caused repeated billing for the same unfinished work